 Don’t always assume that someone is stupid or weird.
 I know what it feels like to have my self esteem taken away from me by emotional abuse.
 I was dependent, scared to make decisions, afraid of making mistakes.
 Can you act normally and calmly when you have a war zone at home or kids who are having trouble in school or in life, or in bad relationships.
 Try to think about what could be making them feel the way they do.
 Show the same compassion to others that would make you feel better if you were in their shoes.

 Be aware of others.
 Not only does it make you more connected to your world, it also makes you safer and more alive.
 We are all people, we shouldn’t have to be alone if we are lonely.

 Just try to open your heart to give a little light and love to those around you.
 I have seen people’s faces change from expressionless to a lit up smile just because I smiled at them.
 Maybe no one else had smiled at them all day.
 There are so many people hurting for so many various reasons.
 We all need some kindness very badly right now.

 Thank you for reading this but please don’t let these words freeze on this page and drop off into oblivion.
 Use them, go out and be kinder, no matter how kind you have been already.
 Be aware of those around you.

 Go out and be more loving and helpful and compassionate and understanding, and more friendly.
 Be less judgemental, less condescending, arrogant, irritable, angry, frustrated and taking it out on others.
 We all have problems, why spread them around on other innocent bystanders.

 But what can we do about this frustration, the fears, the isolation, this virus which we are allowing to beat us?
-Next blog post will give some answers to help dissapate some of the frustrations, anxieties, fears, and even anger.
+The follwoing blog may offer some helpful answers to help dissapate some of the frustrations, anxieties, fears, and even anger.
 Or they will at least give you a small break in the “wars” around you.